-Some antioxidant molecules have a localized action and confirmed by clinical research.
-They all have in common the ability to fight against premature aging of cells :
+Certain antioxidant molecules have a localized action confirmed by clinical research.
+They all have in common that they can fight against premature aging of cells:

-- Resveratrol would help reduce inflammation, prevent oxidation of LDL or" bad "cholesterol, and make platelet aggregation more difficult (prevents "thickening" of blood and the formation of clots).
-A recent study reveals that resveratrol, improves the health and life expectancy of obese mice subjected to a diet very high in fat (and therefore in calories).
+- Resveratrol is believed to help reduce inflammation, prevent the oxidation of LDL or "bad" cholesterol, and make platelet aggregation more difficult (prevents "thickening" of the blood and the formation of clots).
+A recent study reveals that resveratrol improves the health and life expectancy of obese mice subjected to a diet very high in fat (and therefore in calories).

-- Lutein and beta-carotene would protect the retina and lens of the eyes from macular degeneration and cataracts.
+- Lutein and beta-carotene are believed to protect the retina and lens of the eyes from macular degeneration and cataracts.

 Another group of researchers studied the macular pigment of 878 healthy adult subjects.
-They observed a significant aging-related decline in this essential protective pigment that was worsening in smokers and those with a family history of macular degeneration. »
+They observed a significant aging-related decline in this essential protective pigment that worsened in smokers and in those with a family history of macular degeneration. "

-- Lycopene would protect cells from prostate, lung and stomach cancer.
+- Lycopene is believed to protect cells from prostate, lung and stomach cancer.

-"Just as lutein is concentrated in the macula, lycopene is concentrated in some organs and, in particular, in the prostate.
+“Just as lutein is concentrated in the macula, lycopene is concentrated in certain organs and, in particular, in the prostate.
 Studies have shown a lower incidence of prostate cancer in populations consuming large amounts of tomatoes and tomato products.
-One study evaluated the consumption of different dietary carotenoids in 47,894 health professionals who did not have prostate cancer and compared it with the risk of develop this disease.
-Lycopene is the only carotenoid that has an impact : the larger the amounts consumed, the lower the risk of cancer.
+A study evaluated the consumption of different dietary carotenoids in 47,894 healthcare professionals without prostate cancer and compared it with the risk of developing this disease.
+Lycopene is the only carotenoid to have an impact: the greater the amounts consumed, the lower the risk of cancer.

-Researchers at the University of Bern report that, in vitro, lycopene, combined with vitamin E, inhibits the growth of two different types of prostate cancer cells.
-When it is alone, lycopene does not have this effect.
+Researchers at the University of Bern report that, in vitro, lycopene, together with vitamin E, inhibits the growth of two different types of prostate cancer cells.
+When alone, lycopene does not have this effect.
 Several studies have linked lycopene to a lower risk of cancer.
-One of these studies, the Washington County Study, found that men with the highest levels of lycopene in their blood were half as likely to develop prostate cancer as those with the lowest levels.
-For men under the age of 70, the benefit was even greater. »
+One of those studies, the Washington County Study, found that men with the highest levels of lycopene in their blood had half the risk of developing prostate cancer than those with the lowest levels.
+In men under the age of 70, this benefit was even greater. "

-- Curcumin can fight various inflammations, against certain cancers (breast, lung, colon) and against diabetes.
+- Curcumin would fight against various inflammations, against certain cancers (breast, lung, colon) and against diabetes.

-- Green tea catechins (especially the type of catechin called EGCG) would protect against breast, bladder, prostate and stomach cancer.
+- The catechins in green tea (especially the type of catechin called EGCG) are believed to protect against cancer of the breast, bladder, prostate and stomach.

-"Several epidemiological studies suggest that people who regularly drink green tea have less frequent and less severe cancers.
-In another study, green tea EGCG affected the activity and expression of prostate-specific antigen.
-This is able to affect cell migration - metastases - or other important cancer processes. »
+“Several epidemiological studies suggest that people who drink green tea regularly have less frequent and less severe cancers.
+In another study, EGCG from green tea affected the activity and expression of prostate specific antigen.
+This is able to affect cell migration - metastasis - or other important cancer processes. "

 Finally, there are also other antioxidants such as: